volatiletech/sqlboiler/README.md

 You can use your own structs or a generated struct as a parameter to Bind.
 Bind supports both a single object for single row queries and a slice of objects for multiple row queries.

+`boil.SQL()` also has a method that can execute a query without binding to an object, if required.

-You also have `models.NewQuery()` at your disposal if you would still like to use [Query Build](#query-building) but would like to build against a non-generated model.
+You also have `models.NewQuery()` at your disposal if you would still like to use [Query Building](#query-building) in combination with your own custom, non-generated model.

 ### Binding